fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/new-teams-desktop-admin.md

 # The new Microsoft Teams

 >[!IMPORTANT]
->We have updated the offical name of classic Teams as follows:</br>
+>The official name of classic Teams is updated as follows:</br>
 >- "**Microsoft Teams classic**" for Windows 10 and Mac devices.</br>
 >- "**Microsoft Teams classic (work or school)**" for Windows 11 devices.

 > [!TIP]
 >- Ready to upgrade to the new Teams?
-Step by step instructions are here: [**Upgrade to new Teams using policies**.](new-teams-deploy-using-policies.md#set-the-policies-to-upgrade-to-the-new-teams-client)</br>
+Step-by-step instructions are here: [**Upgrade to new Teams using policies**.](new-teams-deploy-using-policies.md#set-the-policies-to-upgrade-to-the-new-teams-client)</br>
 >- Looking for tips on using the new Teams?
 See [Switch to the new Microsoft Teams](https://support.microsoft.com/office/switch-to-the-new-microsoft-teams-2d4a0c96-fa52-43f8-a006-4bfbc62cf6c5)</br>
 >- Visit our **[new Teams microsite](https://aka.ms/newTeams)** to learn more and see a more detailed list of upcoming features.